-With a rich history of some 115 years, Kapiteyn is among the most renowned Dutch companies specialised in the cultivation, breeding and sales of flower bulbs.
-With the third generation at the helm and the fourth generation approaching, the family-run company is still expanding with great care and hard work.
+After more than a century, Kapiteyn ranks among the most renowned Dutch companies specialized in the cultivation, breeding and sale of flower bulbs.
+With the third generation at the helm and the fourth on the way, the family business continues to expand.
 A brief overview.

 1898 How it all began